haroldthimbleby/improving-science/README.md

 First, here's a quick overview of how the system works behind the scenes inside `make`.

-To generate all data or typeset the paper, you will need a Unix system with: awk, bibtex, latex, make, node, sed, and zip (plus the usual rm, echo, etc).
+To generate all data or typeset the paper, you will need a Unix system with: awk, bibtex, git, latex, make, node, sed, and zip (plus the usual echo, egrep, grep, rm, sh, test, etc).

+Mathematica is also used, though all the files it generates are in the Git repository, so you can get away without being able to run Mathematica yourself.

+(Note: Mathematica has a curious defect that it seems, so far as I can tell, to be incompatible with using make.
+I've used Mathematica notebooks here, and as soon as you look at a notebook it gets updated with a timestamp even if you didn't edit it.
+So make will always re-run notebooks, and even then you cannot guarantee Mathematica will run them, as you have to run them by hand, so far as I can tell.)

 The file `programs/data.js` includes both the JSON data and a JavaScript program that checks the data, analyses it, and generates most of the various data files &mdash; the CSV file, lots of LaTeX files used in the paper, and others.